kobman/KOBman/docs/user-guides/process-to-raise-a-pull-request.md

 Once developer's code change has completed the developer should make a pull request to any other [contributor's](https://github.com/hyperledgerkochi/KOBman/network/members) recommended branch to testing the code out based on the [checklist](https://github.com/hyperledgerkochi/KOBman/blob/master/docs/KOBman%20Script%20Review%20Checklist.md) .

-A developer/contributor is recommeded to follow the listed steps , for successful merge of their code pull requests.
+A developer is recommeded to follow the listed steps , for successful merge of their code pull requests.

 **step 1:** For avoiding future merge conflicts sync your master repository with hyperledgerkochi/master (eg :hyperledgerkochi/master - > EtricKombat/master)